ankushagrawal94/TheHackerNewsBump/README.md

 Challenge: Every data source GitHub provided had its own challenges.
 Originally I tried using the GitHub API's timeline of events.
 I eventually determined that it was not possible to get all the data I would have liked due to pagination limitations.
 My next attempt was to try and use Google BigQuery.
 This technology impressed me like no other, but unfortunately the analysis I wanted to complete could not be done for free.
 The next option for me was to use the GitHub Archive.
 The problem with this method was that I could not find a Python GZIP reader that could handle the files I downloaded.

 Solution: I found a Ruby script that could handle downloading and reading the data.
 I used this to download XX,XXX files and extract the data into .json files.
+See downloadAllData.rb

 Challenge: Reading the newly created JSON data.
 The data downloaded and written was in a form I've seen referenced as a JSON stream.
 Standard Python libraries could not handle this.